Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Generalities on scattering matrices, poles, hadron masses and widths

 The phase shift equals $\pi/2$ at $E_{cm}=m_R$, while the width $\Gamma(E_{cm})$ is parametrized in terms of the coupling $g$ and the phase space. $S$, $t$, $\tilde K$ and $\delta$ depend on $E_{cm}$ and partial wave $l$ (the dependence on $l$ is not written explicitly).

 For {\it coupled-channel scattering} of $D\bar D$ and $D_s\bar D_s$ in partial wave $l$, the scattering matrices $S$ are energy-dependent $2\times 2$ unitary matrices,

-$\Theta_{ij}\!=\!\theta(E_{cm}-E_{th,i})~\theta(E_{cm}-E_{th,j})$ ensures that the elements of $S$ differ from unity only above the respective thresholds.
 The momenta of $D$ and $D_s$ in the center-of-momentum frame are denoted by $p_{1}$ and $p_2$, respectively. $t$ is the scattering matrix and $\tilde K(E_{cm})$ is a real symmetric matrix.
-We follow the definition of $t$ by the Hadron Spectrum Collaboration and the definition of $\tilde K$ from Ref. \cite{Brett:2018jqw}\footnote{Note that unlike in Ref. \cite{Brett:2018jqw} we do not divide our energy levels or physical quantities by the mass of the scattering particles.}.
+We follow the definition of $t$ by the Hadron Spectrum Collaboration (e.g. \cite{Dudek:2014qha}) and the definition of $\tilde K$ from Ref. \cite{Brett:2018jqw}\footnote{Note that unlike in Ref. \cite{Brett:2018jqw} we do not divide our energy levels or physical quantities by the mass of the scattering particles.}.